 You can either do the standard up and down, or push the needle through and make several stitches at once.
 For new embroiderers, I recommend using the up and down method just until you get the hang of spacing. :)

 The pictures will probably help make more sense of this! ;)

 I use this when I want things to have a little bit of texture.
 For example: the frosting on a cupcake, tree tops, flowers, outlines of fuzzy animals, etc.

 For this stitch you'll pull the thread up and make a small stitch (no bigger than a grain of rice works best!).
 You'll then come back up through the middle of that stitch and take it back down through the fabric a short distance away in the direction you're going in.
 It's best to keep your stitches pretty short (1/8 of an inch to 1/4 of an inch.) when doing this - otherwise your stitches look messy and they won't conform to curves as much as you'd like.

 See the pictures for extra help! :D

 Their size can also vary greatly, so you can use them in a ton of ways.
 (Check the first photo - the top row is French knots made with six strands of floss wrapped once, the second row the knots are wrapped twice!)
-You can use them for the center of flowers, as eyes, for polka dots, and even as lines if you're feeling patient. :D I use them more often while dotting i's in text.
+You can use them for the center of flowers, as eyes, for polka dots, and even as lines if you're feeling patient. :D I use them most often while dotting i's in text.

 To pull off a french knot successfully, you'll need to follow these steps:

 - pull the floss through to the front of the fabric.